Explains all the steps required to create the Hello World application using Ionic 4.

-This post explains all the steps required to create the Hello World application using Ionic 4.
-The steps should be the same for other versions of Ionic.
+This post explains all the steps required to create, build, and deploy the Hello World application using Ionic 4 on both Windows 10 and Ubuntu 18.04 LTS.
+The steps should be the same for other versions of Ionic, Windows

 Install Ionic CLI